Common Reasons for Frozen ACs

 - A lack of airflow: Your evaporator coils are filled with refrigerant, which is used to create cool air.
 Warm air is sent over the evaporator coils to simultaneously prevent the coils from freezing over and provide the coils with air that can be cooled and sent inside.
 When your AC’s airflow is restricted, the evaporator coils are not warmed by the air, which causes them to freeze over.
 A lack of airflow can be caused by clogged filters, broken or undersized ductwork, or a malfunctioning motor blower.

 - Low refrigerant levels: Low refrigerant levels can cause a drop in pressure in your AC.
 This pressure drop can cause the evaporator coil temperatures to drop below freezing, forming layers of frost until the coils are coated in ice.

 - Dirty coils: When your air filter is low quality or clogged, it can send excess dust into your air conditioner.
 This excess dust can build up on your coils until they are encased in them.
 This layer of dust acts to insulate the evaporators, which restricts airflow and causes the coil to freeze over.

 What to Do If Your AC Is Frozen

-If your outdoor AC unit is frozen, it is important that you call a qualified HVAC technician right away.
+If your outdoor AC unit is frozen, it is important that you call a qualified Carrollton HVAC repair technician right away.
 A frozen AC unit is a sure sign that something is wrong with your system and ignoring this issue could lead to a complete system breakdown.